Blendify/blender-manual/blender_docs/manual/render/eevee/lightprobes/reflection_planes.rst

 =========

-If Backface Culling is not enabled, snapping the Reflection Plane to the planar surface will effectively capture the underneath of the surface.
+If Backface Culling is not enabled, snapping the Reflection Plane to the planar surface will effectively capture the underside of the surface.

-Manually moving the Reflection Plane above the surface enough for it to not appear in the capture.
+You can manually move the Reflection Plane above the surface enough for it to not appear in the capture.
-Alternatively you can put the floor object inside a collection and use this collection as Visibility Collection (inverted) inside the Reflection Plane's probe settings.
+Alternatively you can put a floor object inside a collection and use this collection as a Visibility Collection (inverted) inside the Reflection Plane's probe settings.

 .. admonition:: Reference
    :class: refbox